 3. Focused Motivation

-The other thing you might find with pre-workout products is that the increased energy production and sometimes added caffeine might also stimulate the brain, per a 2014 study published in the Journal of the International Society of Sports Nutrition .
+The other thing you might find with quality pre-workout products is that the added caffeine and increased energy production might also stimulate the brain, per a 2014 study published in the Journal of the International Society of Sports Nutrition .

 And when you can keep the mental focus and attention, it can become a lot easier to stay motivated.
 All those little benefits add up to big differences in the long run.

 Related: Best Pre-Workouts For Focus